int128/kubelogin/acceptance_test/README.md

 # kubelogin/acceptance_test

-This is a manual test for verifying Kubernetes OIDC authentication with your OIDC provider.
+This is a manual test to verify if the Kubernetes OIDC authentication works with your OIDC provider.

 ## Purpose

 This test checks the following points:

-1. You can set up your OIDC provider using [setup guide](../docs/setup.md).
+1. You can set up your OIDC provider using the [setup guide](../docs/setup.md).
 1. The plugin works with your OIDC provider.

 ## Getting Started